Sampling Distributions and the Central Limit Theorem#

 Central Limit Theorem#

-Assume \(\overline{X}_n\) is the average of \(n\) many \(x_i\) all drawn from the same population/distribution with mean \(\mu\) and population standard deviation \(\sigma\).
-Then \(\overline{X}_n\) is a member of a sampling distribution.
-For large values of \(n\), this sampling distribution can be assumed approximately normal.
+Assume \(\bar x\) is the grand mean of \(n\) many sample averages \(\bar x_i\) which all have the sample size \(k\) and are drawn from the same population (or distribution) with mean \(\mu\) and population standard deviation \(\sigma\).
+For large values of \(k\), this sampling distribution can be assumed approximately normal.
 Specifically, the sampling distribution can be assumed to be

 Getting Started#